Krystyna Sadowska

-Krystyna Sadowska was a contemporary artist known for her metalwork statues, ceramics and tapestries.
+Krystyna Sadowska (1912–2000) was a contemporary artist from Lubin, Poland known for her metalwork statues, ceramics and tapestries.
 Her work can be found in the collections of the AGO, The Art Gallery of Windsor, The Government of Ontario Art Collection, and many more.

 Early life

 Krystyna Sadowska was born on June 2, 1912, in Lublin, Poland, and was one of 4 children.
 She had a passion for art from a young age, and would draw whenever she got the chance.
 Her parents, Wladyslaw and Kazimiera Kopezynski, were middle class.
 Her mother worked at a fashion boutique, while her father worked for the National Library.
 Due to her father's work, she would take scraps of paper refuse from her father's bookbinding and use it to draw every chance she got.
 As she got older, her talent grew, and she eventually applied for the Warsaw Academy of Fine Arts, being accepted before she even finished high school.
 Around this time, tragedy struck as her father was hit by a train and killed, leaving Sadowska's mother to care for three children by herself.
 After the death of the family patriarch, the family moved to Warsaw, but money was tight.
 Sadowska often had to choose between buying food or paint, and she often chose paint.
-Once she completed her education at the Warsaw School of Art, she was offered numerous jobs, as she had become a very versatile artist during her studies.
+Once she completed her education at the Warsaw Academy of Fine Arts, she was offered numerous jobs, as she had become a very versatile artist during her studies.
 She was sent by the Polish government to go to Brazil and teach Polish expats handicrafts and art, and left for the country in 1937.